See what happens next.

 - UNITE offers 9 different STEM projects and programs for students to join, participate and work on beyond the school day.

-- UNITE emphasizes 21st century success skills, habits, behaviors and attitudes equally as much as academic content.
+- UNITE emphasizes productive skills, habits, behaviors and attitudes equally as much as academic content.

 - UNITE is an approved proctoring site for the CompTIA IT Fundamentals+ exam -- an entry-level professional IT certification exam.